tikv/rfcs/text/0083-Improve-the-robust-of-balance-scheduler.md

 ## Alternatives

-Removing peer may not influence the cluster performance, it can be replace by leader store limit.
+Removing peer may not influence the cluster performance, it can be replaced by leader store limit.

-Canceling operator can depends on TiKV not by PD, but TiKV should notify PD after canceled one operator.
+Canceling operators can depend on TiKV not by PD, but TiKV should notify PD after canceling one operator.

 ## Questions